Help for a child who stammers.

 If you need support or a friendly chat, talk to someone on our support team by using our webchat or helpline.

-We've also got a library, where you can borrow a range of books and DVDs. *Our library is currently closed.
+We've also got a library, where you can borrow a range of books and DVDs.

 Find online support groups and forums for parents or guardians at our Connect section.
 You'll also find links to our social media there.